 We believe that a business can do more than focus solely on profit.
 It can strive to provide a good place to work.
 In this book, you can learn directly from our experiences in building organizations in this spirit, from our highs and lows, our wins and our failures.

-Our book, "The Intentional Organization," is coming later this year (2021).
+Our book, "The Intentional Organization," is coming soon.
 We'll gladly keep you posted on our progress!

 More about the book